eslint/eslint/docs/rules/no-undef.md

 ## When Not To Use It

+* If you are using TypeScript.
+Firstly, these rules do not consider Typescript typings.
+Secondly, TypeScript itself does this job for you.
+See https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/FAQ.md#i-get-errors-from-the-no-undef-rule-about-global-variables-not-being-defined-even-though-there-are-no-typescript-errors .
-If explicit declaration of global variables is not to your taste.
+* If explicit declaration of global variables is not to your taste.

 ## Compatibility